slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On mentorship

 <!--
-+ dears_o_n@x -- You’re a man.
++ x@dears_o_n -- You’re a man.
 Never argue with your father.
 Shut up or walk away.

 - Teach principles, not formulas.
 Understand, don’t memorize.
 - What do I do that is most annoying to you?
 Say thank you and don’t discuss it.
 Don’t act on it.
 JRtruust put it in your mind.